 What’s Happening, and Why Now?

-Earlier this year, Idaho Attorney General Raúl Labrador and Montana’s AG led a coalition of 20 state AGs in petitioning for a writ of certiorari (asking that the Supreme Court take up a lower court’s case).
+Last year, Idaho Attorney General Raúl Labrador and Montana’s AG led a coalition of 20 state AGs in petitioning for a writ of certiorari (asking that the Supreme Court take up a lower court’s case).
 However, the Supreme Court already rejected the case when the City of Boise appealed in 2019.

 In the case of Johnson v.
 City of Grants Pass, the Ninth Circuit built upon their opinion in Martin, and said that the Oregon city of Grants Pass had violated the Eighth Amendment by imposing civil fines on unhoused people for using a blanket, pillow, or cardboard box as protection from the elements.